xinity/dcos-docs-site/pages/services/edge-lb/reference/permissions/index.md

 - `dcos:adminrouter:service:marathon`
 - `dcos:service:marathon:marathon:services:/dcos-edgelb`

+You can add the permissions required for installation to an account by running a command similar to this:
+`dcos security org users grant [OPTIONS] UID RID ACTION`

+For example, to grant installation permissions to the user account `patsmith`:
+`dcos security org users grant patsmith dcos:adminrouter:package full`

 # Service account permissions

 The [service account](/services/edge-lb/1.2/installing/#create-a-service-account/) used for Edge-LB operations must be configured with sufficient administrative permissions.
 For simplicity, you can add the service account principal to the `superusers` group.
 However, if you are using the principle of least privilege to secure administrative activity for the cluster, you can grant the specific individual permissions necessary.

-If you are using the principle of least privilege, grant the following permissions to the service account principal:
+If you are using the principle of least privilege, follow the steps for creating a public/private key pair and a service account principal described in [preparing a service account](/services/edge-lb/how-to-tasks/installing), then grant the following permissions to the service account principal:

 - `dcos:adminrouter:ops:ca:rw full`
 - `dcos:adminrouter:ops:ca:ro full`